9 Scientific Hacks To Help You Get Over Jet Lag Make the most of your trip by beating jet lag once and for all.

 Sun Flight to check where the sun will be during your flight to book the best seat.

 Know whether to seek out or avoid light when you get to your destination.

 As a general rule, if you've travelled east you'll need to avoid morning light but make the most of it in the afternoon, says Wiseman.
 If you've travelled west, try to expose yourself to light throughout the day.

-In a New York Times article, Steven Lockley from NASA’s fatigue management team, recommends wearing sunglasses during a flight if you need to sleep, and at the airport once you arrive if you need to.
+, Steven Lockley from NASA's fatigue management team, recommends wearing sunglasses during a flight if you need to sleep, and at the airport once you arrive if you need to.
+New York Times article

 For example, on an overnight flight from New York to London, Lockley says you should wear sunglasses for the entire flight and until 11am local time, to help yourself adjust.
 Don't seek out bright light right away, because your body thinks it's the middle of the night and you'll just exhaust yourself.